lyaunzbe/ptolemy/README.md

 ![ptolemy](http://i.imgur.com/OEqohGJ.png)

 A simple way to retrieve geographic projection information, in a variety of formats, from an [EPSG SRID](http://en.wikipedia.org/wiki/SRID).
-Uses the [spatialreference.org](http://spatialreference.org/about/) website.
+Uses the [epsg.io](http://epsig.io/about/) website.

 The following formats for projections are supported:

  * proj4
- * ogcwkt
+ * wkt
  * prettywkt (human-readable)
  * esriwkt
  * gml